 You’re sitting in an ER, worried and anxious.
-The nurse asks about your latest medications, past surgeries, allergies, and any chronic conditions.
+The nurse asks about your latest medications, past surgeries, allergies, and chronic conditions.
 You pause—some of it you remember, some you don’t.
-In that moment, two types of health records can shape the care you receive: the hospital’s digital system (EHR) and whatever health information you’ve kept on your own (PHR).
+In that moment, two health records can shape your care: the hospital’s digital system (EHR) and whatever health information you’ve kept (PHR).

-This is where the EHR vs PHR difference starts to matter.
+This is where the difference between EHR and PHR starts to matter.

 While both are digital records tied to your health, they’re not the same, and understanding that difference is more than just a technical detail.
 It’s about who controls your health data, how it’s used, and how it can support better decisions when it matters most.